FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 For more information on using MQTT with Node-RED, please read [Using MQTT with Node-RED](/blog/2024/06/how-to-use-mqtt-in-node-red/).

 Once you’ve configured the MQTT nodes for all your metrics and deployed the flow, check the status at the bottom of each MQTT node.
-If it shows "connected," your Node-RED flow is successfully connected to the broker and publishes data to the MQTT broker.
+If it shows "connected," your Node-RED flow is successfully connected to the broker and publishes data to the UNS.
 From here, you can integrate the data with cloud-based analytics platforms.
 Build IoT dashboards with [FlowFuse Dashboard](https://dashboard.flowfuse.com/), or other systems to enable real-time monitoring, predictive maintenance, and automated decision-making.
 This setup effectively bridges the gap between legacy Modbus devices and modern IoT infrastructure, empowering smarter, more efficient industrial operations.

-To monitor the data being sent to the Broker, you can use MQTT client monitoring software, such as MQTT Explorer, or similar tools.
+You can use MQTT client monitoring software, such as MQTT Explorer or similar tools, to monitor the data sent to the UNS broker.

 ![Image showing the MQTT Explorer interface monitoring an MQTT broker](./images/mqtt-client-explorer.png){data-zoomable}
 _Image showing the MQTT Explorer interface monitoring an MQTT broker_

 ## Final Thought

-Node-RED makes connecting legacy industrial systems and modern IoT devices easy.
-It supports many protocols, from Modbus and OPC to MQTT, HTTP, and more.
-This flexibility helps you bridge the gap between older equipment and cloud-based platforms without replacing your existing infrastructure.

-With Node-RED, you can streamline data collection, enable real-time monitoring, and integrate your systems with cloud services for smarter decision-making.
-Whether using traditional or modern protocols, Node-RED provides a simple, scalable solution to make your operations more efficient and connected.
+Bridging Modbus data to MQTT and publishing it to a Unified Namespace (UNS) is crucial in modernizing industrial systems.
+With FlowFuse, you can easily connect legacy Modbus devices to the cloud, enabling real-time monitoring, analytics, and predictive maintenance.

+FlowFuse offers a complete toolkit for building and managing your UNS.
+It combines MQTT for real-time communication, a robust data orchestration layer, and a centralized management platform for enterprise-level control.
+This unified approach simplifies the integration of devices, applications, and legacy systems, ensuring smooth data flow and delivering real-time insights across your organization.

+With FlowFuse, you can optimize industrial data workflows, improve decision-making, and unlock the full potential of your operational data, all while reducing complexity and enhancing system scalability.